Business is One Thing...Family Businesses are Another

 (3) There is often the need to learn how to communicate effectively.
 How do we really listen to each other?
 How do we stop rehearsing in our head what we are going to say as soon as we can grab a conversational opening in order to sort them out!
 How do we stop interrupting or talking over each other?
 How do we communicate on sensitive matters?
 How do we handle conflict or disagreement?

-(4) There is usually the need to put down the rules or guidelines of the family.
+(4) There is usually the need to put down the principles, rules or guidelines of the family.
 What do we understand are the rules for being employed, terminated, and remunerated?
 What are the rules for succession and so on?
 Better to sort out the so-called rules around the kitchen table than around the courtroom when inevitably, relationships are damaged irretrievably and assets are lost in court fees.

-One tool for assisting this whole communication process and gaining consensus on the 'rules' is called the Family Charter (sometimes called a family constitution).
+The essential tool for assisting this whole communication process and gaining consensus on the 'rules' is called the Family Charter (sometimes called a family constitution).
 This is a written agreement and a kind of contract between family members.
-It's the rules and policies that the family agree on and is usually based on a discussion first up on family values and what's important and what the family stands for.
+It's the principles, rules and policies that the family agree on and is usually based on a discussion first up on family values and what's important and what the family stands for.

-This process of determining how to move forward is where an independent Coach can talk to individual members, talk to the group as a whole, and open up the lines of communication so that the family can resolve any issues and not be left with "unfinished business" in the form of bad feelings and resentment.
+This process of determining how to move forward is where an independent Consultant/Coach can talk to individual members, talk to the group as a whole, and open up the lines of communication so that the family can resolve any issues and not be left with "unfinished business" in the form of bad feelings and resentment.

 A tall order maybe given that some families entrench themselves into corners, egos rule the day, and then when they are all in crisis, they call in the Consultant "Rehabilitative" Coach.